 Properties of Money

-To fulfill its various functions, money must have certain properties
+To fulfil its various functions, money must have certain properties

 Easily tradable, low transaction costs, no or low spread of buy & sell price.